Russia sells largest independent oil refinery in bankruptcy case

 The online platform showed that a company called Rusinvest completed the purchase of the plant located in West Siberia.
-Most of Russia's oil refineries are controlled by big oil companies, such as Rosneft (ROSN.MM) and Lukoil (LKOH.MM).
+Most of Russia’s oil refineries are controlled by big oil companies, such as Rosneft and Lukoil.

 The refinery, which has a capacity of 7.5 million tonnes per year, filed for bankruptcy in 2019 after having halted operations on several occasions because of a lack of funds to pay for crude oil deliveries.